StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/project_structure.md

 - `tkinter` - GUI framework (built into Python)

 The project is now clean, focused, and ready for professional use or demonstration! 🎉

+## Resources & Attribution

+For a complete list of development tools, libraries, and learning resources used in this project, please refer to the [Works Cited section](README.md#works-cited) in the documentation index.